asadja/node-mysql-orm/README.md

 ```

 # Coding standards
+(for contributors only!
+I'm not going all Python at you guys, users!)

  * Single tab for indent.
 This way I can have a 4 column indent, while you can enjoy your preferred indent size simply by setting an appropriate tabstop.
 Strictly no spaces for indentation of code.